gamedevware/charon/docs/unity/overview.rst

 Prerequisites
 ------------

-Unity plugin uses `dotnet tool charon`, which is a .NET Core application built for .NET 8.
+Unity plugin uses `dotnet charon`, which is a .NET Core application built for .NET 8.

 .. tabs::